GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

    ![alt text](images/rag_load_data_image-7.png)

-In this section bulk load operations were used to load product, customer, and sales data into Cosmos DB.
-Keep the database and its loaded data for use in subsequent labs.
+In this section, bulk load operations were used to load `product`, `customer`, and `sales` data into Cosmos DB.
+We need to process the dataset and perform data engineering tasks to ensure the data is of high quality, which will lead to better results in vector search and LLM outcomes.